 What is cognitive dissonance?

-Cognitive dissonance is the tension that we feel when there is an inconsistency between our actions and beliefs.
+Cognitive dissonance1 is the tension that we feel when there is an inconsistency between our actions and beliefs.
 Sometimes it may make us feel uneasy or in extreme circumstances, release a fight or flight response.

 For example, if you’re on a health kick but you go out and overeat, you may feel anxious afterwards.
 While you believe in healthy eating, you’ve just done something that contradicts this.
 This feeling is cognitive dissonance.

 There are two common human reactions to cognitive dissonance.
-We either sit with the discomfort or we discount it by telling ourselves it doesn’t matter.
+We either sit with the discomfort or discount it by telling ourselves it doesn’t matter.

 Many people choose the latter, because it’s more comfortable to say that one night of overeating won’t hurt us than it is to acknowledge those feelings of remorse.
 The problem with this approach is that it rarely leads to change.
 Once we believe the action we’ve taken doesn’t matter too much, we’re more likely to do it again.